Back to Louisiana

 • Adds two new members to represent urban and rural K-12 schools.

-• Changes one of the business representatives from 'Two members' to 'One member'.
+• Changes one of the business representatives from two to one, specifying it should be a medium-to-large business.

-• Includes a representative from a regional economic development organization and adds the executive director or designee of the Louisiana Association of Public Charter Schools.
+• Adds the executive director or designee of the Louisiana Association of Public Charter Schools as a new member.

 Plain English: The amendment changes how members are selected for the Work-Based Learning Coordination Task Force by adding new roles and modifying existing ones.